-Here I give you an alternative if you do not have a steamer to steam your tamales, use a big pot and place a smaller pot within it.
+Here is an alternative if you do not have a steamer to steam your tamales.
+Use a big pot and place a smaller pot within it.
 Add tamales to smaller pot and add water to bigger pot.
-Notice also I put some tamales without a corn tie to wrap them in the pot.
 The point here is to have tamales not touch water, just like a steamer would do.
 Cook for 1 hour.

 Once done unwrap tamale, add sauce and enjoy!